epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-08-07-terminal-ricing.markdown

 *	[gitlab.com/.../dotfiles/.../teamocil][dotfiles-teamocil]

 And last, my screenshot for my real daily basis blogging.
-Well.. this not really a racing, but more on productivity.
+Well.. this not really a ricing, but more on productivity.

 ![Terminal Ricing: teamocil jekyll layout][image-ss-teamocil-jekyll]{: .img-responsive }